AlanLuu/lox-go/doc/crypto.md

 - `hash.digest()`, which returns a buffer of the current hash based on the hash object's hash algorithm and the current data in the hash object
 - `hash.hex()`, which is an alias for `hash.hexDigest`
 - `hash.hexDigest()`, which returns a string that is the hexadecimal representation of the current hash based on the hash object's hash algorithm and the current data in the hash object
-- `hash.reset()`, which clears all the current data from the hash object, resetting it to its initial state
+- `hash.reset()`, which clears all the current data from the hash object, resetting it to its initial state, and returns the hash object itself
 - `hash.size`, which is the number of bytes the final hash will have as an integer
 - `hash.type`, which is the type of the hash object's hash algorithm as a string, with the following values:
     - `md5` for MD5